Rare Bone Disease TeleECHO Clinic Series

 The Osteogenesis Imperfecta Foundation and the Rare Bone Disease Alliance are excited to announce the Rare Bone Disease TeleECHO Clinic Series.
 The goal of this educational program, a partnership with Project ECHO™ (Extension for Community Healthcare Outcomes), is to build capacity to safely and effectively diagnose and treat rare bone diseases and disorders.
 Register now!

-This Series will use Zoom videoconferencing, and will take place on the first Thursday of every month at 3pm EST starting on August 1, 2019.
-In each monthly session, faculty members or guest speakers will present a brief didactic presentation, followed by participant-led case presentations and group discussion of the presented cases.
+This Series will use Zoom videoconferencing, and will take place on the first Thursday of every month at 3pm EST. In each monthly session, faculty members or guest speakers will present a brief didactic presentation, followed by participant-led case presentations and group discussion of the presented cases.
 The faculty encourages participants to present case studies related to rare bone diseases at each session.

 Project ECHO is an innovative educational program developed at the University of New Mexico Health Sciences Center.
 This collaboration will assist in expanding access to specialty care by increasing capabilities of primary care providers, improve the health of the beneficiary population, decrease cost associated with rare bone disease care, and ensure a ready medical force.